Calendula Bath Melts + Body Butter Recipes

 - a few drops bergamot essential oil (or other favorite essential oil)

-If you’re allergic to mango butter, you can use shea, cocoa, kokum or avocado butter instead.
+If you’re allergic to mango butter, you can use shea butter instead.

-(Basically, these bath melts are fancied up melted mango butter.
-So, if you don’t own a scale, you can kind of eyeball things and still create a nice product.)
+Tip: Basically, these bath melts are fancied up melted mango butter.
+So, if you don’t own a scale, you can kind of eyeball things and still create a nice product.

 Using a coffee grinder, grind the petals to a fine powder.
 If needed, sift the powder so it’s very fine; you don’t want pieces of calendula floating in your tub.